r-lib/tidyselect/tests/testthat/_snaps/lifecycle-deprecated.md

       !
 Names must be unique.
       x These names are duplicated:
         * "foo" at locations 1 and 2.
+      i Use argument `"check_unique"` to specify repair strategy.
     Code
       # Existing column
       vars_rename(c("a", "b", "c"), c = a, c = b)